CMPA membership offers protection — and peace of mind.

 What is the Member Support Program?

 The Member Support Program is an enhancement to the CMPA’s assistance to members.
-The program was developed to support members whose medical-legal experience is greater than their peers.
-By providing personalized support and educational advice, the program helps CMPA members recognize and address factors that may be contributing to their medical-legal risk.
+The program was developed to support members whose medico-legal experience is greater than their peers.
+By providing personalized support and educational advice, the program helps CMPA members recognize and address factors that may be contributing to their medico-legal risk.
 By so doing, the program contributes to the safety of medical care and the sustainability of the medical liability system in Canada.

 Find out more about the Member Support Program.